 - Children’s clothing and toys, such as drawstring hoodies, flammable clothing, action figures, dolls, and building sets

-- Medical products and devices (like a Stryker or DePuy hip replacement)
+- Medical products and devices ( such as a Stryker or DePuy hip replacement or transvaginal mesh device)

 - Pools and spas